-Does the vaccine prevent death from polio?
+Does Salk vaccine prevent death from polio?
 None of the children who received the Salk vaccine died of polio whereas four of the children in the placebo group died of polio.
 This seems to be evidence for the effectiveness of the vaccine, but how strong is the evidence?
-Polio was not a common disease and the incidence of it would vary from year to year.
-Before the vaccine was developed, it was conceivable to have only four deaths in a group of about 400,000, which is a rate of 1 per 100,000.
+Polio was not a common disease, and the incidence of it would vary from year to year.
+Before the vaccine was developed, it was conceivable to have only four deaths in a group of approximately 400,000, which is a rate of 1 per 100,000.

-For the sake of argument, let us suppose that the Salk vaccine was completely ineffective in preventing death from polio (this is called the null hypothesis).
-That is, suppose the vaccine prevented no deaths from polio, so that the four unfortunate children who died of polio just happened to fall into the placebo group by chance.
+For the sake of argument, let us suppose that the Salk vaccine was completely ineffective in preventing death from polio (this is called the null hypothesis); that is, suppose the vaccine prevented no deaths from polio, so that the four unfortunate children who died of polio just happened to fall into the placebo group by chance.

 Assuming the null hypothesis, the vaccine had no effect and the four children would have died with or without the vaccine.
-The four children fell into the placebo group by chance, as if by the toss of a coin, say heads for vaccine and tails for placebo.
+The four children fell into the placebo group by chance, as if by the toss of a fair coin-say, heads for vaccine and tails for placebo.
 What is the chance that, for all four of the children who died, the coin came up tails?
 It is certainly not impossible for a coin to come up tails four times in a sequence.
-The chance of tails on each toss is 50%, so the chance of four tails in sequence is 50% of 50% of 50% of 50%, or $(.50)^4 = .0625 = 6.25\%$.
-Such a low percentage is evidence for the effectiveness of the Salk vaccine in preventing death, but the evidence is not overwhelming.
-It would not be considered to be proof beyond a reasonable doubt.
+The chance of tails on each toss of a fair coin is 50%, so the chance of four tails in sequence is 50% of